Journal of Clinical Investigation

 Dartmouth Digital Commons Citation

 St Germain, D L., "Metabolic Effect of 3,3',5'-Triiodothyronine in Cultured Growth Hormone-Producing Rat Pituitary Tumor Cells.
 Evidence for a Unique Mechanism of Thyroid Hormone Action."
 (1985).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3745.